Log Buffer #294, A Carnival of the Vanities for DBAs

-Solve the SQL mini-challenge and attend the November 15 NoCOUG conference for free?, Iggy Fernandez entices.
+Solve the SQL mini-challenge and attend the November 15 NoCOUG conference for free.
+Iggy Fernandez has more.

-Christina McKeon is sharing some powerful lessons in data from the US presidential elections.
+Christina McKeon shares some powerful lessons in data from the US presidential elections.

-Shivmohan Purohit is sharing as how to find files versions and locations.
+Shivmohan Purohit shows how to find files versions and locations.

-Andrejus Baranovskis was implementing today one use case, where it was required to compare current row status with the data returned by another query (no master-detail relationship).
+Andrejus Baranovskis implemented a one use case where it was required to compare current row status with the data returned by another query (no master-detail relationship).

-Chris Web had a lot of fun using data explorer, and he was pleased and quite surprised and now he is trying to have a look at its future.
+Chris Web had a lot of fun using data explorer, and he was pleased and quite surprised.
+Now he is trying to have a look at its future.

-Ryan Adams has done a post which is a live blog of the PASS Summit 2012 keynote from day 2.
+Ryan Adams makes a live blog of the PASS Summit 2012 keynote from day 2.

 One of the most positive experiences Kevin Kline can have, as a former leader of the PASS organization, is when he sees a neophyte become a passionate support and champion for the community.